Employer of Record

 Total Annual Cost:

 Explanation: In Hungary, the cost of hiring includes more than just the employee’s gross salary.
-Employers are required to contribute to social security and other statutory expenses.
+Employers are required to contribute social contribution tax and may also incur other employment-related costs depending on the facts.
 These costs ensure that employees receive social benefits and contribute to the overall employment framework.

 Breakdown of Costs: